-This is a personal favourite of mine because it’s quick, simple, and can be done anywhere.
+This connection exercise is a personal favourite of mine because it’s quick, simple, and can be done anywhere.

 Whenever you or your partner calls out your unique codeword or theme, you both go through “5 things” within a certain topic.
 Some common examples would be 5 things that you’re grateful about in your life, 5 things you love about your partner, or 5 things that you would love to do with your partner within the next few weeks.

 You can either take turns counting out your five, or you can take alternating turns each round.